-The press secretary builds and maintains open and effective lines of communication between the Member, his/her constituency, and the general public.
-He or she works with both print and electronic media to promote the member's views or positions on specific issues.
+The press secretary or communications director builds and maintains open and effective lines of communication between the Member, his/her constituency, and the general public.
+He or she works with both print and electronic media to promote the Member's views or positions on specific issues.